 I am a fully qualified and registered member of the British Association for Counselling and Psychotherapy with experience in multiple areas of the Counselling and Psychotherapy field.

-I have a Private Practice in my clinic in central Basingstoke and have experience of most issues that you may see your GP for.
+I have clinics in Wincanton, Somerset and Basingstoke, Hampshire covering most issues that you may see your GP for.
 A non-exhaustive list includes: Anxiety, Depression, Relationship Difficulties, Living with Chronic Illness, Divorce and Work Related Stress.
 Please see my website for more information on this.

 My past experience includes bereavement counselling at St Michael's Hospice, general counselling and addiction therapy at a Basingstoke agency, working with survivors of rape and sexual abuse and working with young adults facing emotional difficulties.

 I am committed to providing a safe, confidential and non judgemental environment.
 I work with individuals and couples.

 When & Where can you see Me?

 I offer flexible appointments in Wincanton and central Basingstoke.